 Satellites can also be accurately tracked with ground-based laser rangefinders.
 China has built a large network of observatories equipped with satellite laser ranging (SLR) equipment.
-Led by the Shanghai Astronomical Observatory [上海天文台], the network includes stations in Beijing, Changchun, Shanghai, Kunming and Wuhan, and at least two mobile stations.258
+Led by the Shanghai Astronomical Observatory [上海天文台], the network includes stations in Beijing, Changchun, Shanghai, Kunming and Wuhan, and at least two mobile stations.253

-China's first SLR system began operations in 1972.259 Most SLR systems are used to range objects in low earth orbit, but some of the larger stationary systems, such as the one on Changchun, are described as capable of ranging objects up to an altitude of 40,000km (which includes geostationary orbits) and giving a single-measurement-accuracy of less than 1.5cm.260 participation is identifiable, such as the participation of an unidentified PLA organization, Unit 61084, in SLR Network conferences.
-It may be an organization under the PLASSF 1st Navigation Base/ Base 35.262
+China's first SLR system began operations in 1972.254 Most SLR systems are used to range objects in low Earth orbit, but some of the larger stationary systems, such as the one on Changchun, are described as capable of ranging objects up to an altitude of 40,000 km (which includes geostationary orbits) and giving a single-measurement-accuracy of less than 1.5 cm.255

-Chinese organizations, including the Network and mobile SLR stations under the Ministry of Natural Resources, participates in the International Laser Ranging Service (ILRS), which conducts various scientific experiments, including measuring tectonic plate shifts.261
+Chinese organizations, including the Network and mobile SLR stations under the Ministry of Natural Resources [自然资源部], participate in the International Laser Ranging Service (ILRS), which conducts various scientific experiments, including measuring tectonic plate shifts.256

 As with other organizations profiled in this study, this network is believed to have strong ties with the Chinese military, though these are frequently obscured.
-However, some level of
+However, some level of participation is identifiable, such as the participation of an unidentified PLA organization, Unit 61084, in SLR Network conferences.
+It may be an organization under the PLA SSF 1st Navigation Base / Base 35.257

-While SLR has previously been restricted to periods of darkness, a study in 2020 determined that lasers can now be used to detect space debris during daylight hours, suggesting that SLR systems will continue to grow in utility.263
+While SLR has previously been restricted to periods of darkness, a study in 2020 determined that lasers can now be used to detect space debris during daylight hours, suggesting that SLR systems will continue to grow in utility.258

-These stations undoubtedly are part of Space Situational Awareness for military and civilian purposes, but it is less likely that they are directly involved in offensive space operations.
+These stations undoubtedly are part of Space Situational Awareness (SSA) for military and civilian purposes, but it is less likely that they are directly involved in offensive space operations.
 A study in 2009 assessed that "China's currently known SLR ranging stations should not be considered ASAT weapons due to the low probability of assured damage to a ground imaging satellite's imaging sensor."
-It went on to note that "the laser powers used for SLR are low enough that they would not interfere with satellites through heating effects or by causing physical damage to parts of satellites other than the sensors."264 China is certainly capable of building more powerful lasers, and it is possible that the network has been involved in publicized "dazzling" or other anti-satellite laser attacks.
+It went on to note that "the laser powers used for SLR are low enough that they would not interfere with satellites through heating effects or by causing physical damage to parts of satellites other than the sensors."259